sygi/sygi.github.io/posts/2020-06-19-time-stories.markdown

 <figure>
 ![The mark on the pawn after the player did the action.](../images/ts/pawn-mark.png)
-<figcaption>The mark on the pawn after the player did the action.</figcaption>
 </figure>

 One facilitation we tried introducing to the gameplay was to automate the throwing of the TU die whenever players leave a location.
 We thought that leaving the location can be recorded whenever the first location card is removed, and we could throw the die without their action.